MuGdxy/muda/README.md

 | --------------- | ------------------- | ------------------------------------------------------------ |
 | `MUDA_CHECK_ON` | `1`(default) or `0` | `MUDA_CHECK_ON=1` for turn on all muda runtime check(for safety) |

 If you manually copy the header files, don't forget to define the macros yourself.
-If you are using cmake or xmake, just set the project dependency to muda.
+If you use cmake or xmake, just set the project dependency to muda.

 ## Tutorial